 Middle-Range Archaeological Research Lab

-This lab is largely dedicated to ethnoarchaeological and experimental archaeological research projects, many of which have focused on modern material culture, taphonomy, and site formation processes.
-Current or recent projects include an ethnoarchaeological study of smoking and identity in New London, the circumstances by which thermally altered rock is generated by ancient cooking practices, and the ways that ancient earthen house floors are identified and confirmed in the archaeological record.
+This lab is largely dedicated to ethnoarchaeological and experimental student-faculty research.
+To date much of this research has focused on modern material culture, taphonomy, and site formation processes.
+Current or recent projects include an ethnoarchaeological study of smoking and identity in New London, the circumstances by which thermally altered rock is generated by ancient cooking practices, and the ways that ancient earthen house floors are identified in the archaeological record.

 North American Archaeological Research Lab